 - We'll start generating your network and your relationship strengths with individuals as we sync your email/calendar data.
 We will not be sharing your email/calendar data with anyone.
 Your allies will only be able to see who you know (full name) and how well you know them (relationship strength score between 10-100).

-Affinity Alliances is currently optimized for users whose email clients are based on Gmail or Office365.
-It is not currently optimized for those whose email clients are based on Microsoft Exchange (On-Premise).
+Affinity Alliances is currently optimized for users whose email clients are based on Gmail or Office365, not for those on Microsoft Exchange (On-Premise) or those who have a custom SSO set up.

 If you have a Microsoft Exchange (On-Premise) email account or are sending an invite to someone who has one, feel free to reach out to firstname.lastname@example.org by mentioning the email address, as well as the custom EWS URL associated with this email address (see How to find your custom EWS URL).